hydralang/humboldt-doc/source/index.rst

 ========

-Humboldt is a highly-scalable, self-assembling :term:`overlay network` that provides :term:`unicast`, :term:`anycast`, :term:`multicast`,
+Humboldt is a highly-scalable, self-assembling :term:`overlay network` that provides :term:`unicast`, :term:`anycast`, :term:`targetcast`,
-:term:`broadcast`, and network-wide configuration services within the network.
+:term:`multicast`, :term:`broadcast`, and network-wide configuration
+services within the network.
 A given Humboldt instance (called a :term:`node` or :term:`peer`) can connect to any other peer in the network, and will automatically set up appropriately redundant links with no further intervention by the administrator.
 Humboldt nodes have local configuration that is used to configure link security, and network-wide configuration that can be altered by an administrative client.